-Yes, but I read in that talk about it.
+Yes, but I rather not talk about it.
 The one thing I will say is that men and women can use them.
 That’s the surprising element.
-We talked a little bit about it on the uh, the holiday gift guide episode.
+We talked a little bit about it on the holiday gift guide episode.

 Alex Halperin (02:41):

-I once used the uh, cannabis lube for um, you know, for, for research purposes and, but my, my partner or her mind was blown away but, but that had mainly to do with me.
+I once used a cannabis lube for research purposes but my partner, her mind was blown away but that had mainly to do with me.

 Donnell Alexander (02:55):

-Oh, I know.
-I really want to hear where you’re going with this.
-Is that, that’s not where you are going.
+Oh, I really want to hear where you’re going with this.
+That’s not where you are going.